Sterile Processing Technician Training & Certification

 Core & Elective Courses for Sterile Processing Techs

-There are many core and elective classes that are common across sterile processing technician school programs.
+Many core and elective classes are common across sterile processing technician school programs.
 Although course titles may differ, the following subjects are likely to be covered in any curriculum:

-• Medical terminology: A requirement for all healthcare students, this course provides the basic language for anyone stepping into the medical field.
+• Medical terminology: A requirement for all healthcare students, this course provides the basic language for anyone entering the medical field.
 Students will learn the Latin and Greek roots to properly identify body parts and various pathologies.

 • Anatomy and physiology: Students who take this course will learn the basic organs and functions of the human body, including common ailments and conditions.